|

 - EDWYN:

-Variant of English Edwin, meaning
+Variant spelling of Middle English Edwin, meaning

 "rich friend."